wilbowma/cur/README.md

 Open up anything in `stdlib/` to see some standard dependent-type formalisms.

-Open up `redex-curnel.rkt` to see the entire "trusted" core.
+Open up `curnel/redex-core.rkt` to see the entire "trusted" (after a large test suite) core.